nightlybuilds-net/Xam.Zero/README.md

 ### Passing data during navigation
  With the useful signatures Push and Pop, we can pass data as object parameters.
 This data are trapped within the Init() and ReverseInit() of ZeroBaseModel, in which we can cast to a type we want to use.

+### Zero Command
+This is introduced in version 1.1.0 and is a custom implementation of ICommand with many useful features. the goal is to keep the ViewModel as clean as possible by **automatically tracking dependencies** and composing a flow related to the execution of the command.
+You can find usage examples in "CommandPageViewModel" in this repo.

+You can create instances of ICommand using the ZeroComandBuilder and you can customize the flow of the activity in a descriptive way.

+#### Dependency tracker
+When you create a zerocommand you have to specify an INotifyPropertyChanged instance (usually the viewmodel) so that the CanExecute expression is evaluated by finding properties that exist on the viewmodel in order to re-evaluate the canexecute automatically.
+Example:

+`
+this.YourCommand = ZeroCommand.On(this).WithCanExecute(()=> !this.IsBusy && !string.IsNullOrEmpty(this.someProperty).WithExecute((commandParam, context) => this.InnerShowMessageAction()).Build();
+`

+So CanExecute on this ICommand is automatically evaluated when IsBusy or SomeProperty changed (all tracked dependencies must be implement propertychanged)

 ### Useful Signatures
 Xamarin Zero offers many useful signature awesomely designed to satisfy our MVVM desire!